Should I get insurance?

-What's happening if something goes wrong?
+What will happen if something goes wrong?

 I always carry a personal locator beacon (PLB) AND a sat phone.

-Most minor injuries can be treated on the track, but, if something serious was to arise we can call for evacuation.
+Most minor injuries can be treated on the track, but if something serious was to arise, we can call for evacuation.

 What sort of terrain can we expect?

 Because we are off track, vegetation is almost always present.
 Walking can be from an easy flat plain to a rugged walk on loose rocks.